Computer-and-Information-Science/cisc230-tug-of-war/README.md

 on each team will differ by no more than one, and the different in total weight between the two team would be as small as possible.

-The starter code given is an onilne approach that simply alternates participants between teams, but makes no attempt to achieve a near optimal solution.
+The starter code given is an online approach that simply alternates participants between teams, but makes no attempt to achieve a near optimal solution.
 An offline approach was presented in class that pre-sorts the participant list then alternates participants between teams.